kazuyukifujita/kazuyukifujita.github.io/cv/index.md

 Web: <i class="fa fa-twitter"></i> <a href="https://kazuyukifujita.github.io/">kazuyukifujita.github.io</a>
 </div>

 ## Currently

 I am an Assistant Professor of Research Institute of Electrical Communication at Tohoku University.
 My research interest includes **Human-Computer Interaction** and **Virtual Reality**.
+More specifically, I focus on "workspaces" that surrounds human activities, and research **Human-Workspace Interaction** that support various human activities through interaction with the computerized/virtualized workspaces or its components.

 ## Employment